-The mission of Notre Dame IrishSat (IrishSat) is to undertake the process of launching CubeSats through NASA’s CubeSat Launch Initiative (CSLI).
+The mission of IrishSat is to undertake the process of launching CubeSats through NASA’s CubeSat Launch Initiative (CSLI).
 Throughout this process, IrishSat seeks to educate, develop, and innovate at the University of Notre Dame.
 IrishSat seeks to educate the next generation of astronautical engineers at Notre Dame through hands-on experience with fundamental concepts of design, construction, testing, and implementation as related to satellite operations.
-IrishSat seeks to develop systems incorporating communications, power, orientation, structural mechanics, and scientific testing that allow for the successful performance of a satellite in orbit.
-IrishSat seeks to conduct research in a low earth orbit environment capable of pushing the boundaries in a variety of fields including astrophysics, biology, communications, and others.
+IrishSat consists of five projects, each incorporating communications, power, orientation, structural mechanics, and scientific testing that allow for the successful performance of a satellite in orbit.
+IrishSat seeks to conduct research in a low earth orbit environment capable of pushing the boundaries in a variety of fields including astrophysics, communications, and others.

 The long term vision for the team is to be capable of fully autonomous CubeSat operations at the University of Notre Dame.
-This includes a communications ground station performed in coordination with the University of Notre Dame’s Wireless Institute and CubeSat testing capabilities on Notre Dame’s campus.
-Future team members will be able to develop CubeSat proposals and participate in the CSLI with all design, construction, and testing performed on campus.
+After completing a communications ground station and CubeSat testing equipment, IrishSat is ready to develop a CubeSat proposal and participate in the CSLI with all design, construction, and testing performed on campus.

 - Faculty Mentor – Professor Scott Howard

 - Chief Technical Officer – Owen Kranz (Co-Founder)

 - Research Director – Drew Langford